Stimulus Control Therapy for Sleep

 Unnecessary Stress

 Don’t bring work to bed, literally.
-Checking email and doing work activities in bed is stimulating for your brain, and therefore counterproductive when you are trying to fall asleep.
+Checking email and doing work activities in bed is stimulating for your brain and, therefore, counterproductive when you are trying to fall asleep.
 Plus, it can create a negative association between your bed and stress.

 Using the Bed for Non-Sleep Activities